srushtin24/Youtube-Video-QnA-System/README.md

 ## 🚀 Overview

 This project implements a production-style RAG pipeline that allows users to query YouTube videos using natural language.
-It leverages transcript extraction, semantic search over embeddings, and LLM-based generation to produce accurate, context-grounded answers while minimizing hallucinations..
+It leverages transcript extraction, semantic search over embeddings, and LLM-based generation to produce accurate, context-grounded answers while minimizing hallucinations.

 ## ✨ Key Features